This homemade spicy cayenne pepper sauce rivals any store bought pepper hot sauce you can find on the market.

-Immediately your body will try and cool itself by making you breath fast and sweat.
+Immediately your body will try and cool itself by making you breathe fast, and begin to sweat.

-In an attempt to drive out the offending substance, your body will produce extra mucus, tears, runny nose all in an attempt to protect you.
+In an attempt to drive out the offending substance, your body will produce extra mucus, tears, and runny nose all in an undertaking to protect you.

-Your brain may feel like you need a glass of water to help cool things down.
+Your brain may feel like you need a glass of water to reduce heat, and help cool things down.

 Don’t do it, it will only make things worse!

-The only thing that will dissolve the capsaicin is oil, fats and alcohol.
+The only thing that will dissolve the capsaicin’s hold is oil, fats and alcohol.

-And this is why a typical meal at the local Indian curry house will often be accompanied by a beer, and hot Mexican salsa is often served with sour cream.
+This is why a typical meal at the local Indian curry house will often be accompanied by a beer, and hot Mexican salsa is regularly served with sour cream.

 Even though spicy food can hurt, there is no danger that it will actually burn anything on the way down.

-It can of course burn on the way out at the end of its journey through your digestive system.
+It can, however, burn on the way out at the end of its journey through your digestive system.

 What is Cayenne Pepper Sauce?

-There are of course hot sauces such as ‘shata’ that is used to enhance the flavor of the food.
+There are of course hot sauces such as ‘shata’ that are used to enhance the flavor of the food.

 People will typically also eat raw hot peppers with their food, even in some cases with breakfast.

-In the Middle East, we serve hummus with a hot pepper, garlic, and lemon juice.
+In the Middle East, hummus is served with a hot pepper, garlic, and lemon juice.

-The heat from the pepper adds a lot to the flavor of the dish.
+The heat from the chili pepper adds a lot to the flavor of the dish.

 This can be countered by the olive oil which gives relief to the hot sensation.